Arizona

 In Arizona, hazardous waste generators must track their waste generation activities to ensure they meet the state’s reporting requirements.
 Reporting requirements and deadlines vary depending on generator classification.
 If your facility increases its waste generation and is reclassified as a higher generator category, your reporting deadlines may change

-• Keep in mind that Pima County has its own agency enforcing hazardous waste regulations.
-Report requirements, deadlines, and fees may vary in Pima County compared to the rest of the state
+• Keep in mind that Pima county has its own agency enforcing hazardous waste regulations.
+Report requirements, deadlines, and fees may vary in Pima county compared to the rest of the state

 Keep Copies of All Submitted Reports